Admission to the practice of law in Georgia is a two-step process that requires the submission of two applications with separate deadlines and fees.

 Rules & Policies

-Admission to the practice of law in the State of Georgia is governed by the following Rules which have been promulgated by the Supreme Court of Georgia.
+Admission to the practice of law in the State of Georgia is governed by the following Rules, which have been promulgated by the Supreme Court of Georgia.

 Read More About Rules & Policies »

-Read More About External Links »
+Read More About the State Bar of Georgia »